frankhanner/JPing/README.md

 blocked; thus, ICMP isn't the default method, which is what "ping" uses.

 ### Use
-Since method is status, simply use the following call, where `host` a string with the name of the machine you're trying to reach.
+Since the method is static, simply use the following call where `host` a string with the name of the machine you're trying to reach.
 `Ping.isReachable(host);`